ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Demonstration of advanced output and reporting capabilities

 \subsection{Handling multiple solutions}

 At a given threshold, Boolean minimization may yield more than one logically equivalent solution.
-When this occurs, TSQCA preserves the multiplicity and internal structure of the solution set rather than collapsing it prematurely.
+When this occurs, ThS-QCA preserves the multiplicity and internal structure of the solution set rather than collapsing it prematurely.

-In cases with multiple solutions, TSQCA distinguishes between EPIs, which are terms shared across all solutions, and SPIs, which vary across solutions.
+In cases with multiple solutions, ThS-QCA distinguishes between EPIs, which are terms shared across all solutions, and SPIs, which vary across solutions.
 This distinction is maintained within the result object and can be reflected in downstream summaries and configuration tables.